Changgang-Zheng/HD-CNN/readme.md

+# The realization of paper 'HD-CNN: Hierarchical Deep Convolutional Neural Networks for Large Scale Visual Recognition'

 ## HD-CNN
 * remember to chage the data address: 'root_path' in dataset.py
 * Change: 'Determine which dataset to be used ================ cifar-10/cifar-100'